NeonArtworks/9-Search/README.md

 # 9-Search
 9-Search is an unofficial 9GAG search api for Java.

+## !!UPDATE!!
+We are currently working on a better library!
+For more information visit: https://github.com/NeonArtworks/JGagV2

 ## Features
 9-Search allowes to search and download images and posts directly from 9Gag.
 It is very easy to use -> see examples below!